Meteor-Community-Packages/meteor-simple-schema/README.md

 A simple, reactive schema validation package for Meteor.
 It's used by the [Collection2](https://github.com/aldeed/meteor-collection2) and [AutoForm](https://github.com/aldeed/meteor-autoform) packages, but you can use it by itself, too.

+## Additions to aldeed:simple-schema introduced in this fork:

+* A new option introduced `allow_custom_fields`.
+By passing this option to a created SimpleSchema, fields that aren't part of the schema won't be filtered and won't be considered as invalid.

 ## Table of Contents

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->